Daeon97/CardInfoFinder/README.md

 /app/src/main/res/values/strings.xml. /app/src/main/res/values/dimens.xml contains padding and margin values used throughout the app.
 Feel free to explore other directories and sub directories.

+### Built APK
-#### Kindly check the /app/build/outputs/apk/debug directory as it contains the built apk, app-debug.apk for installation purposes.
+Kindly check the /app/build/outputs/apk/debug directory as it contains the built apk, app-debug.apk for installation purposes.
 Note that the app only supports Android 5.0 and later devices